-City and Town centre living
+City and Town Centre Living

 - 7.36 There are advantages in living in the City and town centres, created by the easy access to shops, leisure attractions, public transport facilities, and places of work. - 7.37 Encouraging further residential accommodation will help to maintain vibrant City and town centres when the shops close and the normal working day is over. - 7.38 Such development should also help to regenerate these centres and reduce pressure for building in the countryside.
-However it is important to ensure that residential development does not adversely affect the vitality of the retail areas, their compact nature, or [Delete: the ability of the centres to accommodate further improvements to] their retail and leisure offer by occupying ground floor accommodation which is currently used for retail, leisure or other service use appropriate to town centres.
+However it is important to ensure that residential development does not adversely affect the vitality of the retail areas, their compact nature, or their retail and leisure offer by occupying ground floor accommodation which is currently used for retail, leisure or other service use appropriate to town centres.
 Accordingly: